jongpie/advanced-SFDX-Jenkins-deployment/README.md

 -   `hotfix/*` - Hotfix branches are used when fixing critical production-level bugs.
 -   `feature/*` - These are used when developing new features & enhancements.
 -   `bugfix/*` - These are for non-critical bugs (i.e., the bug is not critical enough to warrant a production hotfix).
--   `devops/*` - These branches are used to run validation-only deployments in all environments (production and sandboxes).
-This is useful when you are making changes to Jenkinsfile and want to ensure that the deployment can run in all environments.
--   `revert/*` - Revert branches are used when a merged commit needs to be reverted.

 ## Configuring Salesforce Credentials for Jenkins